hazelcast/hazelcast-csharp-client/doc/dev/doc/serialization.md

 The global serializer is identical to custom serializers from the implementation perspective.
 It is registered as a fallback serializer to handle all other objects if a serializer cannot be located for them.
 By default, the global serializer does not handle .NET Serializable instances.
 However, you can configure it to be responsible for those instances.

 A custom serializer should be registered for a specific class type.
-The global serializer will handle all class types if all the steps in searching for a serializer fail as described in Serialization Interface Types.
+The global serializer will handle all class types if all the steps in searching for a serializer, as described previously, fail.

 **Use cases**